Hermite interpolation with retractions on manifolds: Generalized de Casteljau algorithm with retractions

 \subsection{A family of endpoint retraction curves}

-We use retractions~\cite[Definition 3.41]{boumalBook} to construct endpoint manifold curves.
+We use retractions~\cite[Definition 3.47]{boumalBook} to construct endpoint manifold curves.
 A retraction $R$ is a smooth map from the tangent bundle $T\mcal$ to the manifold defined in a neighborhood of the origin of each tangent space.
 Letting $R_x$ denote the restriction of $R$ onto $T_x\mcal$ (that is, $R_x(v) = R(x,v)$), one additionally requires that $R_x(0) = x$ and $\D R_x(0) = \mathrm{I}_{T_x\mcal}$, the identity map of the tangent space.

 The latter condition, also known as local rigidity, guarantees that any retraction is locally invertible; we denote the inverse retraction as $R_x^{-1}$.

 \begin{definition} Given $x,y\in\mcal$ and $r\in\pac{0,1}$, the {\emph{$r$-endpoint retraction curve}} joining $x$ and $y$ is defined as